jsigao/interval_specific_phylodynamic_models_supparchive/README.md

 * default and alternative priors with asymmetric Q matrices (*i.e.*, the preferred prior models identified in the [previous section](#model_exploration_analyses_constant)).

 We estimated the marginal likelihood for each of the four candidate models to evaluate its relative fit to the data; the XML scripts can be found in subdirectory `analyses/model_exploration/piecewise_constant/marginal_likelihood`
-Subdirectory `analyses/model_exploration/piecewise_constant/posterior_predictive` contains the XML scripts for the analyses inferring the posteriors, which were then used to perform posterior-predictive simulations to assess the adequecy of each candidate model.
+Subdirectory `analyses/model_exploration/piecewise_constant/posterior_predictive` contains the XML scripts for the analyses inferring the posteriors, which were then used to perform posterior-predictive simulations to assess the adequacy of each candidate model.
 These analyses were performed using a modified version of `BEAST` (see the [program section](#program) below for details).

 ### <a name="parameter_estimation_analyses"></a>Estimating Geographic Model Parameters and Dispersal History